deepcausality-rs/sites/web/content/en/getting-started.md

 ### Reason over a causal graph

-When you create a new causal graph, it is inactive by default because nothing has been evaluated yet.
-There are a number of ways you can reason over the causal graph.
+A newly created causal graph is inactive by default because nothing has been evaluated yet.
+There are a number of ways, you can reason over the causal graph.

 1) Reason over a single node.
 2) Reason over a specific subgraph.
 3) Reason over the entire graph.

-When the graph does not have a context, it can only reason over the data provided as an argument to the reason function.
-This shown in the example below.
-Reasoning over the entire graph makes one critical assumption:
+A causal graph without context, as shown in the example, can only reason over the data provided as an argument.
+However, reasoning over the entire graph makes one critical assumption:

 > The causaloid ID and the data index match

-If, for any reason, the data index and the causaloid ID do not match, then custom index that matches these ID's needs to be provided as an optional argument.
-In the example below, None is provided because the ID's in the example are suppose to match.
-Note, this approach isn't very scalable so if you need more advanced mapping form data to causaloids, please consider using a context.
-When you use a context, you can chose to pass some data into the reasoning function or use dummy data and only use data from the context instead.
+If, for any reason, the data index and the causaloid ID do not match, then a custom index that matches these IDs needs to be provided as an optional argument.
+In the example below, None is provided because the IDs in the example are supposed to match.
+Note this approach isn't very scalable, so if you need more advanced mapping from data to causaloids, please consider using a context.
+When you use a context, you can pass some data into the reasoning function or use dummy data and only use the context instead.

 Partial reasons can be done either by proving a start and a stop index, assuming there is just one path between those nodes.
-If there are multiple paths of different lengths, then consider using the shortest path algorithm as shown below.
+If multiple pathways of different lengths exist in the graph, consider using the shortest path reasoning algorithm, as shown below.

 ```rust
 use deep_causality::prelude::*;